 It was the second pushback from Bulgaria to Turkey he experienced.

 The respondent is a 17-year-old male Moroccan minor.
-He tried to cross the border alone.
+He had tried to cross the border alone.

-He started his journey on February 9, 2022 at around 3 pm from Edirne by taking a bus to Demirköy and then continued walking by foot on unpaved forest roads until he arrived at the border fence in the forest near to Hamzabeyli at around 5 pm.
+He started his journey on February 9, 2022, at around 3 pm from Edirne by taking a bus to Demirköy and then continued walking on foot on unpaved forest roads until he arrived at the border fence in the forest near to Hamzabeyli at around 5 pm.
 Once there, he waited for approximately one hour to observe his surroundings.
-He didn’t witness anything which triggered his suspicions, only cameras planted on the 5 meter high border fence which was barbed on the Turkish side.
+He did not witness anything that triggered his suspicions, only cameras planted on the 5-meter-high border fence which was barbed on the Turkish side.

-The respondent crossed the border at around 6 pm by jumping over the fence through which his hand got injured.
-He spent two days walking in the Bulgarian territory trying to reach Yambol to get a bus ticket to continue his journey to Sofia and further towards Europe subsequently.
+The respondent crossed the border at around 6 pm by jumping over the fence, through which his hand got injured.
+He spent two days walking in the Bulgarian territory trying to reach Yambol to get a bus ticket to continue his journey to Sofia and subsequently further into Europe.
 He walked at night and rested during the days.

-On February 11, 2022 at around 9 pm he was apprehended when he was waiting on agricultural fields at a river site close to Yambol.
-He waited for the sun to rise in order to change his clothes and to buy a ticket in the village to continue his journey.
+On February 11, 2022, at around 9 pm, he was apprehended when he was waiting on agricultural fields at a river site close to Yambol.
+He had been waiting for the sun to rise in order to change his clothes and to buy a ticket in the village to continue his journey.

-He was caught by 4 men wearing “forest green uniforms” with “border police” writings on their backs and insignias on the arm, identified as Bulgarian border police uniforms as depicted below.
+He was caught by four men wearing dark green uniforms with “Border Police” written on their backs and insignias on the arm.
+The respondent stated that the uniforms matched those of the Bulgarian border police as depicted below.

 They apprehended the respondent while he was sitting at the side of the river.
-He suddenly saw a light above him and tried to hide but without success – the uniformed men stood on a hill up the river and pointed a flash light on him, screaming “Come, come!”.
+He suddenly saw a light above him and tried to hide but without success – the uniformed men stood on a hill up the river and pointed a flashlight at him, screaming “Come, come!”.
 The scared respondent approached them and recounts that “once I got to them, one man kicked me on my back and the other slapped me on my face”.

-They spoke to him in English asking questions about his age, nationality and about other possible group members.
+The respondent stated that they spoke to him in English asking questions about his age, nationality and about whether he was travelling with others.
 He replied truthfully.

-After that the uniformed men started to kick and slap the respondent, forcing him to kneel down while they searched his personal belongings and his backpack.
-One of the men kicked him directly in the chest, then telling him to stand up in order to continue hitting him with a plastic baton.
+After that, the uniformed men started to kick and slap the respondent again, forcing him to kneel down while they searched his personal belongings and his backpack.
+One of the men kicked him directly in the chest, then told him to stand up in order to continue hitting him with a plastic baton.

 Subsequently, the respondent was forced to undress to his underwear and was searched.
-He had to stay naked in the cold for five minutes.
-They stole his personal belongings, including phone, money, backpack with food and clean clothes and shoes.
-They only returned the clothes he was wearing, except for his shoes.
-This procedure lasted for about 30 minutes.
+He had to stay in this state in the cold for five minutes.
+They let him put back on the clothes he had been wearing, except for his shoes, which were not returned.
+They also stole his personal belongings, including his phone, money, and his backpack with food and clean clothes.
+In total, this procedure lasted for about 30 minutes.

-Then, a forest green jeep with a white stripe on its side, identified as Bulgarian police jeep as depicted below, arrived.
+Then, a forest green jeep with a white stripe on its side arrived.
+The respondent declared that it matched the Bulgarian police jeep as depicted below.

-Two more men wearing the same uniform, identified as Bulgarian Border police, were in that car.
-The respondent was loaded in the 3 x 2 meter sized trunk and driven in a fast and reckless way for about one hour, mainly on paved roads, until they arrived at the border.
-He recounted: “The driver saw me shaking and unbalanced in the back and he laughed about it”.
+According to the respondent, two more men, again wearing the same dark green uniforms, were in that car.
+The respondent was loaded in the roughly 3 x 2-meter sized trunk and driven in a fast and reckless way for about one hour, mainly on paved roads, until they arrived at the border.
+He recounted: “The driver saw me shaking and unbalanced in the back and he laughed about it.”

 The car stopped close to an unpaved road at the border fence within a forest.
-Only the Bulgarian police jeep arrived at the border site.
+Only the jeep arrived at the border site.
 The respondent was taken from the trunk and forced to kneel down.
 He was searched again without having his clothes removed this time.
-He was kicked and slapped and forced to walk fast while being barefoot.
+He was kicked and slapped and forced to walk fast, all while barefoot.

-When the lights of a Turkish military truck, described as “new green camouflage truck”, which crossed the border site on Turkish territory appeared, one of the uniformed men pulled the respondent up and made him run into the forest to hide between the trees and stay there.
+The respondent explained that the lights of a Turkish military truck – described as a “new green camouflage truck” – appeared as the truck was patrolling the border site on Turkish territory.
+One of the uniformed men pulled the respondent up and made him run into the forest to hide between the trees and stay there.
 He had to wait there for about 5 minutes.